 Instant Updates to Keep Work Moving

 Team members get notified of any changes to the project plan instantly by email or in-app alerts.
 Cloud-based file storage and real-time collaboration tools allow managers to add direction and attach documents and images directly to the task when assigning and teams can comment no matter where they are or when they’re working.
-Everyone is on the same page working together with a work management software.
+Everyone is on the same page working together with work management software.

-Managers don’t want to get in the way of their teams, but also need a work management software to have transparency in their work.
+Managers don’t want to get in the way of their teams, but also need work management software to have transparency in their work.
 The team management page lists everyone, their tasks and the percent complete they share.
 Use the workload page to see if anyone is not performing because they’re overallocated.
 Then reallocate to free them up.

 Track Progress with Dashboards